ansible/ansible/docs/docsite/rst/community/development_process.rst

 -  **feature_pull_request**: applied by the bot based on the templatized description of the PR.
 -  **networking**: applied by the bot based on the paths of the modified files.
 -  **owner_pr**: largely deprecated.
 Formerly workflow, now informational.
 Originally, PRs submitted by the maintainer would automatically go to **shipit** based on this label.
 If the submitter is also a maintainer, we notify the other maintainers and still require one of the maintainers (including the submitter) to give a **shipit**.
 -  **pending_action**: applied by the bot to PRs that are not moving.
-Reviewed every couple of weeks by the community team, who tries to figure out the appropriate action (closure, asking for new maintainers, etc).
+Reviewed every couple of weeks by the community team, who tries to figure out the appropriate action (closure, asking for new maintainers, and so on).

 Special Labels